What is Fuel Economy? OR Simply, How much it gives?

 Fuel economy: The Myth and The Reality

-Fuel economy is one of the most sensitive issues and important factor while buying an automobile; be it a motorcycle, a car or even a truck or bus for most automotive buyers across the world as it affects the running expenses of the vehicle.
+Fuel economy is one of the most sensitive issues and an important factor while buying an automobile; be it a motorcycle, a car or even a truck or bus.
+For most automotive buyers across the world, it affects the running expenses of the vehicle.
 In simple terms, fuel economy is the number of kilometers per liter or gallon worth of fuel.

 A car’s mileage or average is the number of kilometers or miles it travels on a liter or a gallon of fuel as the case may be.
 However, in the real world scenario, the fuel economy of a vehicle is calculated based on the number of kilometers traveled on a full tank of fuel.
 For e.g. 15.0 Km/L for a car or 60 Km/L for a bike on an average.

 But, in some European countries; this is reversed.
 There, the fuel economy is measured in terms of the number of liters of fuel consumed per 100 kilometers for e.g. 8 liters/100 Km in case of a car or 2.5L/100 Km in case of a motorcycle on an average.